SanderMertens/bake/README.md

 # bake
 Bake is a build tool, build system, package manager and environment manager in one.
-The goal of bake is to be able to download, build and run applications that rely on many packages, with a single command.
-Other than package managers like `brew` and `conan`, bake is also a build system (like `make` and `cmake`), so building projects is seamlessly integrated with using remote projects.
+The goal of bake is to automate the process of building code as much as possible, especially when having lots of projects that depend on each other.
 For now, bake focuses on building C/C++ projects.

-Some of its features are:
+The main features of bake are:

-- Single command to create a new project
-- Minimal JSON file for project configuration
-- Recursively discover projects in a directory & build them in correct order, based on dependencies
+- discover all projects in current directory & build them in right order
-- Automatically clone bake projects from git, including their dependencies
-- Automatically generate include statements for header files of dependencies
+- automatically include header files from dependencies
-- Manage and export sets of environment variables with a single command
-- Manage different build configurations (like 'debug' and 'release')
-- Store packages in $HOME (or custom location), so no root privileges required
-- Hierarchical package identifiers
-- Use logical package names ('hello.world') instead of filenames and paths
-- Include dependency headers by logical package name (`#include <hello.world>`)
-- Publish new package versions with a single command
-- Include miscellaneous files, like HTML and JS to deploy with your project
-- Modular architecture, where projects can specify which build drivers they require
-- Reuse complex build configurations by storing them in special configuration packages
-- Apply filters to configurations like operating system, language and architecture
-- Simple redistribution of self-contained bake environments
+- use logical hierarchical names to add dependencies on any project on the machine
-- Programmable C API for interacting with package management
+- programmable C API for interacting with package management

-Bake development has focussed so far on improving user experience on commodity operating systems, like macOS and Linux (Windows is coming soon).
-Future releases will add more features, like cross-compilation, code coverage, static code analysis and CI integration.

 Bake only uses git, and does _not_ depend on its own server infrastructure for package management. **Bake does not collect any information when you clone, build or publish projects**.